specklesystems/speckle-docs/automate/function-specification.md

 1. A Function MUST be able to be run in an environment compliant with the [Open Container Initiative Runtime Specification](https://github.com/opencontainers/runtime-spec/blob/main/spec.md).

 1. A Function SHOULD NOT specify an `Entrypoint` in its OCI Image.
 If an `Entrypoint` is specified it will be ignored.
-Instead the `Entrypoint` should be provided to Automate as the first values of the Function Version command, which will be passed to the Function when it is run.
+Instead the `Entrypoint` should be provided to Automate as the first values of the function version command, which will be passed to the function when it is run.

 1. A Function SHOULD NOT specify a `Cmd` in its OCI Image.
 If a `Cmd` is specified it will be ignored.
 Instead, the `Cmd` should be provided to Automate as the Function Version command, which will pass it to the Function when it is run.